 Most women have no side effects when taking the oral contraceptive pill.
-However, it is possible to have irregular periods, nausea, headaches, or weight change especially in the first few months.
+However, it's possible to have irregular periods, nausea, headaches, or weight change especially during the first few months.
 Each type of oral contraceptive pill can affect a young woman differently.

 - Irregular periods: Spotting (you don't need to use a regular pad, just a panty shield) or very light bleeding may occur during the first 1-3 weeks of starting the Pill, or if you miss a pill.
 If the bleeding becomes heavier or lasts more than a few days or the bleeding happens after you have been on the pill for a few months, keep taking the pill and talk with your health care provider.

 - Nausea: Nausea occasionally occurs when you first start taking the Pill and will often go away in a few days.
 It is less likely to occur if the Pill is taken after dinner or with a bedtime snack.

 - Headaches: Headaches may occur because of stress at school or home, too little sleep, sinus infections, or migraines.
 The Pill can make headaches better or worse.
 If your health care provider thinks your headaches are related to the Pill, he/she may prescribe an oral contraceptive pill with a lower amount of estrogen or have you go off the Pill for a short time.
 If you have migraine headaches, talk to your health care provider about whether the Pill is right for you.

 - Mood changes: Feeling up and down emotionally can sometimes happen to anyone and is unlikely to be caused by the Pill.
 Exercise and a healthy diet may help along with talking to a counselor.
 Make sure you let your health care provider know how you are feeling.

 - Sore or enlarged breasts: Very occasionally, your breasts may become tender and/or get larger, but usually your breasts will stay the same.
 Breast tenderness usually goes away after a few months.